Pittsburgh Outdoor Activities: Room to Roam

 Pittsburgh serves as home to golf courses galore, with some of Golf Digest’s top courses across Pennsylvania existing in Pittsburgh.

-Take it all in with a sightseeing trip to Duquesne Incline or Monongahela funiculars, easily the best places to get a full, aerial view of Pittsburgh’s stunning skyline.
+Take in the great outdoors with a sightseeing trip on the Duquesne Incline or Monongahela Incline, easily the best places to get a full, aerial view of Pittsburgh’s stunning skyline.

 Maybe you’re more of the look-and-see type.
 Pittsburgh has some of the country’s best leaf-peeping in the fall.

 Maybe a bit of controlled gliding on a chilly night is your thing.
-Pittsburgh can’t be beat for ice skating in the winter.
+Pittsburgh can’t be beat for its winter ice skating rinks.

 Do you just want to get out and marvel at Mother Nature’s many wonders?
-There are gardens, woodlands and more to explore at Pittsburgh Botanic Garden.
+There are seasonal flower shows and exhibits, sustainable architecture, outdoor gardens and more to explore at Phipps Conservatory and Botanical Gardens, found in the Oakland neighborhood.

 Under the Bright Lights